For reviewers

 REVIEW USING OJS

-Review process in the journal Strani pravni život (Foreign Legal Life) is conducted using online platform for online editing of journals (OJS).
+Review process in the journal Strani pravni život is conducted using online platform for online editing of journals (OJS).
 The reviewers will receive an e-mail from the Editor inquiring them to conduct the review.
-If the reviewer accepts to conduct the review, he/she is asked to fill out an electronic form containing several questions.
+If the reviewer accepts to conduct the review, he/she is asked to fill out an electronic form containing ten questions.
 Reviewer is required to grade each segment of the paper set in the review form.
-If the grade is 3 or lower, the reviewer is obliged to write additional comments under each question in free form.
-Also, the reviewer can make suggestions to the author in the paper using Track Changes and Comments section, but using the adequate blinding system so that his/her identity stays secret to the author(s).
-If so, the reviewer should attach said document(s) when completing his/her review.
+If the grade is 3 or lower, the reviewer is requested to write additional comments under each question in free form.
+Also, the reviewer can make suggestions to the author in the paper using Track Changes and Comments section but using the adequate blinding system so that his/her identity stays secret to the author(s).
+If so, the reviewer should attach annotated document(s) when completing his/her review (via the “Reviewer Files” option).

 Signing Up as a Reviewer